keaganaut/dbt-core-docker/README.md

 ```

-7. This repo contains a ready-made dbt project.
-Test the connection with `dbt debug`.
+7. Test the connection with `dbt debug`.
 Run `dbt compile` to generate dbt artifacts (eg. manifest.json) in the default target subdirectory.

 ```
 cd pizza_shop